 Fès

-I No Longer Believe in American
+I No Longer Believe in America

 I thought I did my bit.
 I served in the Army.
 I went to college.
 I started and ran a successful business.
 I raised two kids and sent them to college.
 I bought houses, cars, furniture and paid my taxes.
 I walk my dog.
 I love my wife of thirty-two years.
 I wasn’t blind...